LaMonte Wade Jr Player Props: Giants vs. Rockies

-LaMonte Wade Jr -- with a slugging percentage of .333 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants against the Colorado Rockies, with Austin Gomber on the hill, on July 7 at 10:15 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .281 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Colorado Rockies, with Connor Seabold on the mound, on July 8 at 4:05 PM ET.

-In his most recent appearance, he went 1-for-3 with an RBI against the Mariners.
+In his most recent game he had a hitless showing (0-for-3) against the Rockies.

 LaMonte Wade Jr Game Info & Props vs. the Rockies